Dog Life Expectancy Calculator

 - Breeding and Adoption Decisions: Understanding lifespan commitments before adopting helps match breeds to your lifestyle.
 A Great Dane's 8-year lifespan differs significantly from a Pomeranian's 15-year commitment.

-How the Dog Life Expectancy Calculator Works
+How the Dog Lifespan Calculator Works

 Our dog lifespan calculator uses a multi-factor algorithm based on veterinary research and actuarial data from thousands of dogs.
 Here's the step-by-step process: